emilyhunt/website/src/routes/posts/250602-anticentre-completeness.md

 ## A tale of missing clusters

 The main problem we had to solve is that we don't know how many clusters could be missing from [a cluster catalogue](https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..42H/abstract) like my own.
-The Milky Way should contain about $\sim 10^5$ open clusters in total, yet just $\approx 5600$ are known.
+The Milky Way should contain about ∼10⁵ open clusters in total, yet just ≈5600 are known.
 The chances are that much of this 'empty void' without clusters could just be a **selection effect**, where some clusters are missing from our catalogue because they're too faint or hard to see.

-To solve this, we developed a novel **injection and retrieval** technique to empirically test the completeness of a cluster catalogue.
+To solve this, we developed a new technique that uses **injection and retrieval** to empirically test the completeness of a cluster catalogue.
 Using a newly developed cluster simulation suite (which is open source in [ocelot](https://ocelot-docs.org/)!), we injected simulated clusters with known parameters into Gaia data, and then tried to retrieve them with an identical setup to the cluster detection pipeline from [my catalogue](https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..42H/abstract).

 ## Why can't we see them?